-All shirts must be collared, (fold over collar) sleeved and of a polo or button-down style.
-Sheer shirts are prohibited.
-If student is wearing a coat or hoodie, there must be a collard underneath.
+All shirts must be collared, sleeved, and of a polo or button-down style (must be buttoned).
+If a student is wearing a coat or hoodie, there must be a collared shirt underneath.
+The bottom hem line of the of the button-down shirt must extend below the waistline.